Automattic/VIP-Coding-Standards/CONTRIBUTING.md

 ## Branches

-Ongoing development will be done in features branches then pulled against the `develop` branch and follows a typical _git-flow_ approach, where merges to `master` only happen when a new release is made.
+Ongoing development will be done in feature branches then pulled against the `develop` branch and follows a typical _git-flow_ approach, where merges to `master` only happen when a new release is made.

 To contribute an improvement to this project, fork the repo and open a pull request to the relevant branch.
 Alternatively, if you have push access to this repo, create a feature branch prefixed by `fix/` (followed by the issue number) or `add/` and then open a PR from that branch to the default (`develop`) branch.